LVWood/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic tags are basically labels within the HTML that alerts accessible screen readers and other programmers about meaningful textual content (like sections, paragraphs, headers, etc.) as opposed to layout tags, like divs, that are more guides for developers and the computer itself.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+In display: block, each element takes up the entire width of the window, where in display: inline, each element can move alongside each other to fill the window width.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content, padding, border, margin

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? cross axis

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. git allows you to save and compare changes across a team, so that no one developer can change the whole thing without the input of the team.
+It preserves the site's change history, so you can go back to previous versions or test new things out while keeping a previous version online.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.